 Lilly's Global Day of Service

 Our annual Global Day of Service ranks among the largest single-day volunteer initiatives of any company in the United States.
-In 2012, 20,000 employees in more than 40 global locations volunteered on one day in October.
+In 2013, about 20,000 employees in nearly 60 global locations will volunteer.

 Globally, our company donates substantial amounts of products and cash every year, and our employees volunteer their time and skills to scores of charitable causes and programs.
 In 2011, we gave approximately $590 million in charitable contributions (including cash, products, and other in-kind donations) to organizations around the world - up from $430 million the previous year.
 In October 2010, Forbes ranked Lilly among America’s 10 most generous companies, based on 2009 donations as a percentage of operating income.
 Read more.